Asbestos Fibre Air Monitoring

-Asbestos fibre air monitoring is undertaken by our trained consultants and RED OHMS Asbestos can provide NATA accredited certification upon request.
+Asbestos fibre air monitoring is undertaken by our trained consultants and OHMS Hazmat can provide NATA accredited certification upon request.

 Sampling of airborne fibres enables confirmation that appropriate management procedures have been implemented and also assists in the risk assessment of exposure to Asbestos.

 Our consultants hold or are working towards the internationally recognised BOHS proficiency module P403 ‘Asbestos Fibre Counting’.

 OHMS Hazmat can tailor the asbestos fibre air monitoring requirements in accordance with the job scope, type of asbestos containing material, condition of asbestos containing material and locations in conjunction with meeting the legislative parameters.

 Undertaking air monitoring is important in verifying the management of any potential risks to clients, stakeholders and the public where remediation is occurring, or contamination has been identified.

 Air Monitoring Plans